-Investments of debt proceeds held by the bond trustee, Certificate of Participation (COP) Reserve in the amount of \$416,334 are included in Business-type Activities as deposits with others.
-These moneys are governed by provisions of the debt
+Investments of debt proceeds held by the bond trustee, Certificate of Participation (COP) Reserve in the amount of \$416,382 are included in Business-type Activities as deposits with others.
+These moneys are governed by provisions of the debt agreements, rather than the general provisions of the California Government Code or the District's investment policy.

 Moneys in the COP Reserve will at all times be in the amount of the Reserve Requirement.
-The Reserve Requirement is defined as , the lesser of (i) 10% of the original principal amount, (ii) an amount equal to the maximum annual Lease payment payable in a Certificate Year by the District, or (iii) 125% of the average annual lease payment.
+The Reserve Requirement is defined as the lesser of (i) 10% of the original principal amount, (ii) an amount equal to the maximum annual Lease payment payable in a Certificate Year by the District, or (iii) 125% of the average annual lease payment.